The law when a collective agreement (between a union and your employer) changes your contract

 Work under protest

-If you are prepared to continue to work but disagree with the change, you should tell your employer and state in writing that you’re working ‘under protest’ until the problem is resolved.
+If you are prepared to continue to work but disagree with the change, you should tell your employer and confirm your position in writing stating that you are working `under protest’ until the problem is resolved.
 This shows that you have not agreed but you are prepared to try and work things out with your employer.

-You should object without delay as soon as you know about the change.
-If you carry on working as normal without telling your employer you don’t agree, it may be taken as evidence that you have agreed to the change.
+You should object in writing without delay as soon as you know about the change.
+If you carry on working as normal without telling your employer you do not agree, it may be taken as evidence that you have agreed to the change.
 There may be some allowance where you try the new working arrangements and then protest once you realise the impact will be so adverse that you cannot accept it.

 Your letter should state that you are working under protest and your objection to the change and the reason for it.
 This template Letter of Protest may help you.
 You may then continue to negotiate with your employer and the union to seek to resolve the issue.